jsmith0523/d2-weapons-script/README.md

 4) Select Upload, then drag or browse for 'd2wpns.csv'
 5) MAKE SURE you set the Import Location to 'Replace current sheet', then import the data

-NOTE: My shared google sheet currently contains info from weapons up to season 21, so to get the latest weapons you must run the script and import data for season 22 and later
+NOTE: My shared google sheet currently contains info from weapons up to season 23.

 **SUPPORT**